cedowens/aws_key_triage_tool/README.md

 - Gets the user identity of the keys

-- Attempts to lists IAM users
+- Attempts to list IAM users

 - Attempts to list services specific credential info